jzelenjak/research-project/README.md

 **Example use case**: after running SAGE on CPTC-2017 (or CPTC-2018) before and after merging sinks states, you want to see how the node count of the attack graphs has been affected.

+### stats-sinks-ags.sh

+**Description**: this script compares two directories with attack graphs in terms of sink and non-sink nodes.
+It performs a left outer join on nodes from two directories.
+If a node is absent in the second directory, "-" will be written, which indicates that this node has been merged.
+If a node is present in both directories, its status ("sink" or "non-sink") will be printed for both directories.

+**Usage**: `./stats-sinks-ags.sh path/to/AGs path/to/AGs`

+**Example use case**: after running SAGE on CPTC-2017 (or CPTC-2018) before and after merging sinks states, you want to see which sink nodes have been merged, which sinks became non-sinks and which nodes were non-sinks and remained non-sinks.

 ### train-lin-reg.sh

 **Description**: this script is primarily used inside the `./stats-ags.sh` script to compute the regression line for classification of the attack graphs into complex and non-complex.
 It is not very useful as a stand-alone script.